Habubinator/habubinator/README.md

 # Hi, I'm Yevheniy 👋
-Junior Software Engineer with a little commercial experience.
-Usually code Bots on NodeJS In general worked with monolitic, as well as microservice arthitectures.
-My code is mostly open-source.
+**Middle Software Engineer** with 6+ years of experience and 2+ years of commercial development.
+Specialized in Telegram Bot development and Backend solutions using Node.js.

+🏆 **Top 20 Ukraine** in "Bot Development" category
+🏆 **Top 100 Ukraine** in "Node.js" category

+Worked with clients from Ukraine, Europe, and USA.
+Experienced in both monolithic and microservice architectures.
+Most of my code is open-source.

 <p align='center'>
    <a href="https://github-readme-stats-sigma-five.vercel.app/api?username=habubinator&show_icons=true&count_private=true"><img